(This post may contain affiliate links. Please read our disclosure policy for more information.)

 I’ll never forget the first time I saw Estes Park.
-We were in Colorado for a house hunting trip and decided to check out this mountain town, knowing it would really be too far for Matt to commute to work every day.
+We were in Colorado for a house hunting trip and decided to check out this mountain town, knowing it would really be too far for a commute to work every day.
 As we turned the corner onto the final stretch of Hwy 36, those magnificent, snow-capped Rocky Mountains came into view.
 I was in awe.

 That was almost 2 years ago.
 Today, we live just about an hour from Estes Park and head over for a family-friendly mountain fix as often as we can.

 Our most recent trip was extended to a full weekend of adventure so we could hit all of the best things to do in Estes Park Colorado.

 - The Best Things to Do in Estes Park

 - One Last Stop on the Way Home

 The Best Things to Do in Estes Park

 Estes Park is filled with plenty of outdoor adventures and fun ways to spend a weekend getaway.
 Some things to do in Estes Park require reservations, so plan ahead to get in all the best activities during your stay.